polkadot-fellows/runtimes/pallets/rc-migrator/src/proxy.md

 ## User Impact

-- 🚨 Proxy relations are **migrated** to the Asset Hub and **deleted** from the Relay Chain.
+- 🚨 Proxy delegations are **migrated** to the Asset Hub and **deleted** from the Relay Chain.
 - 🚨 Proxy announcements are **not migrated** to the Asset Hub and **deleted** from the Relay Chain.
-- Proxy delays will be adjusted and measured in Asset Hub blocks after the migration.
+- The delays of proxies are now always measured in Relay Chain blocks.
+This means that the delay of a proxy on Asset Hub will be translated to a Relay Chain block duration.
 - Existing proxies on Asset Hub will have more permissions and will be able to access the new pallets as well.
 For example, the `NonTransfer` proxy will also be able to use nomination pools.
 This may affect security assumptions of previously created proxies.
 Users are advised to review the new proxy permissions.
 - Pure proxies are treated like any other proxy.
 In order to access them on the Relay Chain, you need to use the AHM account recovery mechanism (todo) or remote proxy pallet (todo).
 There should be no use in accessing them on the Relay Chain though, since nearly all balances are transferred to Asset Hub.

-## Proxy Relations
+## Proxy Delegations

 The [Proxies](https://github.com/paritytech/polkadot-sdk/blob/7c5224cb01710d0c14c87bf3463cc79e49b3e7b5/substrate/frame/proxy/src/lib.rs#L564-L579) storage maps a delegator to its delegatees.
 It is migrated one-to-one by mapping the `ProxyType` and `Delay` fields.